Kroger To Close 3 Stores In Los Angeles In Response To Approval Of 'Hero Pay' Mandate

 Two Ralphs stores — at 9616 West Pico Blvd. and 3300 West Slauson Ave. – and a Food 4 Less at 5420 W. Sunset Blvd. will be shut down on May 15, according to Kroger.
-The company says the three stores were already underperforming, and the Los Angeles mandate accelerated their closure.READ MORE: Mudslide Strikes Silverado Canyon During Wednesday Storm, Evacuation Order Issued
+The company says the three stores were already under-performing, and the Los Angeles mandate accelerated their closure.READ MORE: 17-Year-Old Booked On Suspicion Of Vehicular Manslaughter In West LA Crash That Killed Monique Munoz

 “It’s never our desire to close a store, but when you factor in the increased costs of operating during COVID-19, consistent financial losses at these three locations, and an extra pay mandate that will cost nearly $20 million over the next 120 days, it becomes impossible to operate these three stores,” Kroger said in a statement.

 It’s not clear how many workers will be laid off when the three stores close in May.
-But Kroger said it would provide the mandated extra pay to all associates, including those who work in the three locations scheduled to close.READ MORE: LA Sheriff: Court Ordered Murder Suspect Steven Manzo To Be Released
+But Kroger said it would provide the mandated extra pay to all associates, including those who work in the three locations scheduled to close.READ MORE: LA County Sheriff: Chase, Diamond Bar Standoff With 9-Year-Old Girl In Backseat Started With Road Rage Incident

 Kroger says its Ralphs and Food 4 Less associates in Los Angeles already earn $18 an hour.
 With health care and pension benefits, their total compensation comes to $24 an hour, according to Kroger.
 The grocery store giant says it has also invested $2.5 billion to reward its associates and implement safety measures since the start of the pandemic, and recently issued $50 million in rewards to frontline associates.

-“Prioritizing vaccinations — not arbitrary mandates for extra pay — is what will keep frontline workers protected,” a Kroger spokesperson said in the statement.MORE NEWS: LeBron James Calls COVID Vaccine Decision ‘Private’
+“Prioritizing vaccinations — not arbitrary mandates for extra pay — is what will keep frontline workers protected,” a Kroger spokesperson said in the statement.MORE NEWS: Former Panda Express Employee Sues For Sexual Battery, Says She Was Forced To Remove Clothing During Team-Building Activity

 Kroger has been fighting back against the hazard pay mandates that have been passed by several municipalities in recent months.
 In Long Beach, the company already announced the closure of two stores in response to that city’s “hero pay” ordinance.